polypodes/Learn/Programs/Internship.md

-# Backend-Developer Intership @ Les Polypodes
+# Web Developer Intership @ Les Polypodes

 Please keep to the order of the instructions ; each step is to be studied entirely.